 Pro Tip: Laura says, “Your visit to the Giant’s Causeway isn’t complete until you walk all the way to the end of the causeway and look to the east, where on a clear day you’ll be treated to a view of the islands of Scotland!”

 Planning the ultimate Ireland hiking trip

 Or more like not having to plan it—and instead letting us do the heavy lifting.
-EF Ultimate Break's Ireland trips are hand-made for 18-29-year-olds looking to explore everything the country has to offer, without the logistical nightmare of figuring out flights (we include those), accommodations (those too), local tour guides (yep, included), or simply researching what to do while you’re there (our itineraries are jam-packed with iconic sights while still leaving room for free time and go-with-the-flow adventures).
+EF Ultimate Break's Ireland trips are hand-made for 18-35-year-olds looking to explore everything the country has to offer, without the logistical nightmare of figuring out flights (we can handle that for ya), accommodations (those too), local tour guides (yep, included), or simply researching what to do while you’re there (our itineraries are jam-packed with iconic sights while still leaving room for free time and go-with-the-flow adventures).
 Every one of these epic Ireland hikes is included in our Active Ireland trip, but if you prefer iconic city-hopping and pub-crawling, we have a lively Ireland tour for that, too.
 Book with friends, your significant other, or solo—either way, you’re guaranteed to meet a whole new group of friendly world travelers like yourself!

 by Brendon Keefe

 Brendon is a Trip Consultant with EF Ultimate Break.
 Born and raised on Cape Cod, Brendon’s passions include cheering for Boston sports teams, obsessing over Star Wars, and maintaining his perfect attendance at happy hour events.
 His favorite country to visit is Tanzania.

 Travel with EF Ultimate Break

 Ireland on the ’Gram